-This qualification could provide entry to employment through an apprenticeship in engineering.
-For example: Advanced Apprenticeships.
+This qualification could lead to employment through an apprenticeship in engineering such as Higher Apprenticeships in Manufacturing Engineering, Power Engineering or Engineering Environmental Technologies.

-The qualification could also lead directly to employment in the engineering sector, such as electrical and electronic engineering, mechanical engineering and design, automation, systems and control and manufacturing.
+It could also lead directly to employment in engineering roles in electrical and electronic engineering, mechanical engineering and design, automation, systems and control and manufacturing.

-As part of an academic study programme, this qualification could also form part of the learner's basis for application to a Higher Education course in Engineering, alongside complementary subjects, such as GCEs in Maths and/or Physics or other applied qualifications.
+As part of an academic study programme, it could also form part of the learner's basis for application to a higher education course in engineering, alongside complementary subjects, such as GCEs in maths and/or physics or other applied qualifications.